ferdinandputra86/ai-marketing-trust-analyzer/README.md

 ## 1. Project Overview

-This project started as a setup task for a **Junior Growth Marketing Specialist** application: install Cursor IDE, the Claude Code extension, the Codex extension, create a public GitHub repository, and document the process in a README.

-After completing those steps, I built a small browser-based prototype called **AI Marketing Trust Analyzer** — an interactive tool that evaluates marketing copy using a transparent, rule-based framework.
+**AI Marketing Trust Analyzer** is a lightweight browser prototype that evaluates marketing copy using a transparent trust framework based on clear rules, emphasizing specificity, verifiability, clarity, and honest framing.

-This project is **not** a claim that AI is bad.
-AI tools are useful for speed and ideation.
-The goal is to explore how **human judgment** improves AI-assisted marketing work: specificity, credibility, clarity, and honest framing still matter.

 ---